 Just as well he did, because six months later a truck smashed into Grant’s car while he was driving home from work one night.
 Grant suffered a major head trauma, multiple fractures and a spinal injury which left him a quadriplegic.

 CommInsure paid Grant a lump sum of $800,000 quickly after he notified us of his claim as there was no waiting period for this day one condition.
 This helped cover medical expenses and rehabilitation care as a result of his paralysis.
 Importantly, he was also able to pay off his mortgage and modify his home so he could move about more easily.

-*Features and benefits of TPD Cover inside superannuation vary from outside superannuation.
+*Features and benefits of TPD Cover inside super vary from outside super.